 How to Get Rid of Air Quality Contaminants?

-To minimize your exposure to mold, pet dander and other harmful airborne particulates, having proper ventilation and getting your ducts cleaned regularly are the easiest ways to keep airborne contaminants at bay.
+To minimize your exposure to mould, pet dander and other harmful airborne particulates, having proper ventilation and getting your ducts cleaned regularly are the easiest ways to keep airborne contaminants at bay.

 Are you concerned about your indoor air quality?
 Contact us at Power Vac of Ottawa and we’ll give your vents and ducts a good cleaning, removing any of the above airborne contaminants that could negatively impact your health.